jaredreich/notie/README.md

 ## Features

-* Pure JavaScript, no dependencies
+* Pure JavaScript, no dependencies, written in ES6
 * Easily customizable
 * Change colors to match your style/brand
-* Modify styling with the sass file (notie.scss)
+* Modify styling with the sass file (notie.scss) or overwrite the CSS
 * Font size auto-adjusts based on screen size

 ## Browser Support